 Qualifying debt-to-income ratios are 29 percent for housing costs and 41 percent for total debt.
 Lenders may request an exception to exceed these ratios when strong compensating factors are identified.

 First-time home buyers will want to check with local housing authorities in the cities and towns that they want to buy a home in to see whether there may be home buyer down payment assistance and grants available to borrowers that qualify.
 These types of mortgage programs change often, so home buyers will want to obtain information directly from the source of such programs because information online and from other sources may become outdated quickly.
 These programs are extremely limited and usually only made available to low-income homebuyers.

-The Massachusetts Department of Housing and Community Development annually awards funds to certain communities and non-for-profit agencies that operate local first-time home buyer programs.
+The Massachusetts Department of Housing and Community Development annually awards funds to certain communities and not-for-profit agencies that operate local first-time home buyer programs.
 Funds are used to offer down payments and closing costs assistance loans to first-time home buyers that are income eligible.

 Some local banks offer attractive loans to first-time home buyers that plan to purchase in a particular community or communities.